 - Handguard: designed to reduce the chance of your left hand contacting the chain if your hand slips off the front handlebar. - Position of front and rear handlebars: designed with distance between handles and "in-line" with each other.
 The spread and "in-line" position of the hands provided by this design work together to give balance and resistance in controlling the pivot of the saw back toward the operator if kickback occurs. - Reduced-Kickback Guide Bar: designed with a small radius tip which reduces the size of the kickback danger zone.
-This type bar has been demonstrated to significantly reduce the number and seriousness of kickbacks when tested in accordance back performance requirements when tested on the representative sample of these chain saws specified in ANSI B175.1.
-Low-Kickback Chain
+This type bar has been demonstrated to significantly reduce the number and seriousness of kickbacks when tested in accordance with ANSI B175.1.

+• Low Kickback Chain has met kickback performance requirements when tested on the representative sample of these chain saws specified in ANSI B175.1.